Microsoft Logistic Regression Algorithm

 When you view the model by using the Microsoft Neural Network Viewer, Analysis Services shows you the factors that contribute to a particular outcome, ranked by their importance.
 You can choose an attribute and values to compare.
-For more information, see Browse a Model Using the Microsoft Neural Network Viewer.
+For more information, see Viewing a Mining Model with the Microsoft Neural Network Viewer.

 If you want to know more, you can browse the model details by using the Microsoft Generic Content Tree Viewer.
 The model content for a logistic regression model includes a marginal node that shows you the all the inputs used for the model, and subnetworks for the predictable attributes.
 For more information, see Mining Model Content for Logistic Regression Models (Analysis Services - Data Mining).